briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 ### The saga of Text Template

-Mark Jason Dominus is the original author of the Perl module [Text::Template](https://metacpan.org/pod/Text::Template), a no-frills, small template processing module.
+Mark Jason Dominus is the original author of the Perl module [Text::Template](https://metacpan.org/pod/Text::Template), a no-frills, small template-processing module.
 I've used it in tiny projects where I didn't need anything fancier.
 He's also the author of perhaps the best book ever written about the language, [Higher Order Perl](https://hop.perl.plover.com).
 Talk to him and he's likely so casually drop references about ML into the conversation.
 And then a week later you think "Holy shit!
 My whole life has been wrong!"

 In his [Twelve Views of Mark Jason Dominus](https://perl.plover.com/yak/12views/samples/notes.html) talk, he writes that his modest module has reached its goal, but that was not enough.